Hello Daydreamers!

 Materials for Cricut Cake Toppers

-Do you know what is the key to making the most amazing cake toppers?
+Do you know what the key to making the most fantastic cake toppers is?

 It’s PAPER!